HEGSRR/HEGSRR-Template/readme.md

 - Procedures: [procedure/procedure_metadata.csv](procedure/procedure_metadata.csv)
 - Results: [results/results_metadata.csv](results/results_metadata.csv)

-The [template_readme.md](template_readme.md) readme file contains more information on structure and rationale of this research template repository, as well as important references and licenses.
+The [template_readme.md](template_readme.md) file contains more information on structure and rationale of this research template repository, as well as important references and licenses.